OFDataCommittee/OFMLHackathon/doc/install/from_source.rst

   >>>

-Building SmartRedis static library from Source
+Building SmartRedis Static Library from Source
 ----------------------------------------------

 Assuming the above steps have already been done, you are now